Want a better way to keep track of and hit your SEO goals?

 - gaCrossDomains – Used to set up cross-domain tracking if you have traffic moving between multiple domains.
 Set this variable to a comma-separated list of all your domains once and you won’t have to update all your GA tags.

-Good news: you don’t have to define all your own variables in GTM.
+Good news: you don’t have to define all your own variables in Google Tag Manager for SEO.
 Google has already defined many widely used variables for you.

-The pre-defined variables fall into several categories: page variables, utility variables, error variables, click variables, form variables, and history variables.
+The pre-defined variables for SEO goals fall into several categories: page variables, utility variables, error variables, click variables, form variables, and history variables.

 Here are the pre-defined page variables:

 - Page URL – The full URL of the current page.

 - Page Hostname – The domain name of the current page.